Rassie Erasmus Reveals Just How Good A Player Conor Murray Has Become

 Speaking ahead of Munster’s crucial game with Glasgow this weekend, the South African says that Murray is one the best nines in the world and even compared Murray to Springbok legend Fourie du Preez.

-“Apart from the normal things that everybody sees, a great pass and a great box-kick, I think he’s a very physical player and I didn’t expect that when I came here,” Erasmus told the I
+“Apart from the normal things that everybody sees, a great pass and a great box-kick, I think he’s a very physical player and I didn’t expect that when I came here,” Erasmus told the Independent.

 “Most of those talented guys seem to hold the nice stuff well but he also seems to do the grafting stuff, the tackles, the breakdown ball, carrying and tackling big forwards.
 The physical side of things definitely impressed me.